 Public Liability / Third Party Claims: value comparisons appear similar, but it is difficult for this class of cover due to large reserves being held pending resolution of claims (normally through court actions) to give a true reflection on losses.
-It is an area the Council's insurers are taking a robust line on due to the current claims culture, which has resulted in successful defence of individual claims therefore reducing the Council liability.

-Property Damage: continuing investment in risk management initiatives has seen the Council's self-insured property costs remain fairly stable.
+It is an area the Council's insurers are taking a robust line on due to the current claims culture, which has resulted in successful defence of individual claims therefore reducing the Council's self-insured property Damage: continuing investment in risk management initiatives has seen the Council's self-insured property Damage: continuing investment in risk management initiatives has seen the Council's self-insured property costs remain fairly stable, although the Braeview Academy fire has been be a major loss to the Council due to the £1m excess on the property policy.